hannamarcus/Web-APIs-Code-Quiz/README.md

 Task:
 This week’s Challenge was to build a timed coding quiz with multiple-choice questions.
-This app runs in the browser, and features dynamically updated HTML and CSS powered by JavaScript code that you write.
+This app runs in the browser, and features dynamically updated HTML and CSS powered by JavaScript code.

 User Story:
 AS A coding boot camp student